olaassem/sheTravels-client/README.md

 # _SHE Travels_

-A goal without a plan is a wish. **_[bringit](https://bringit-app.herokuapp.com/)_** is a full-stack web application that provides users with both daily motivational and planning tools to conquer their fitness goals.
+**_[SHE Travels](https://shetravels.netlify.com/)_** is a full-stack travel review web application for solo female travelers by other solo female travelers.
+This is a one-stop app for solo female travelers to share their experiences and get the information that matters most to their traveling style.

 ## Demo